syauqi/smeaify/readme.md

 ### 💻 Install
  - Clone/Download repository ini lalu simpan di folder htdocs ( Jika kalian memakai XAMPP )
  -  Jalankan di web browser ( Chrome, Firefox, Edge, Safari )
- - Make a database in your dbms and name it just like my sql name. then import the sql file in this repo to your dbms.

 ### 👥  Members
 - Syauqi Zaidan Khairan Khalaf
 - Askal Drajat Fahrezi